dyllew3/Terminal_Hackathon/README.md

 # Terminal_Hackathon
-Terminal Game made for workday hackathon, we had 3hrs to make it
+Had to make a terminal game for a hackathon within 3hrs.